Multiple Choice

 The Multiple Choice API enables you to form the basis of any survey or questionnaire by providing a set of answer options that users can select.
 These are the perfect way to understand people's preferences and collect valuable results.
 This type of question not only brings balance to the survey, but also makes it easier, more enjoyable and faster to answer.

-The steps to create and play a multiple choice questions are the following:
+The steps to create and play multiple-choice questions are the following:

 Creating Multiple Choice